-On January 1st, 2020, the International Marine Organization's (IMO) regulations will limit the sulfur content in fuel oil used on ships operating outside designated emission control areas.
-The limit will be reduced from 3.50% m/m to 0.50% m/m. worldwide according to the International Convention for the Prevention of Pollution from ships (known as the MARPOL Convention).
+The International Marine Organization's (IMO) regulations limit the sulfur content in fuel oil used on ships operating outside designated emission control areas.
+The limit has been reduced from 3.50% m/m to 0.50% m/m. worldwide according to the International Convention for the Prevention of Pollution from ships (known as the MARPOL Convention).